paketo-buildpacks/pip-install/README.md

 * At build time:
   - Installs the application packages to a layer made available to the app.
   - Prepends the layer site-packages onto `PYTHONPATH`.
+  - If a vendor directory is available, will attempt to run `pip install` in an offline manner.
 * At run time:
   - Does nothing